Skip to content

 The userspace programs have been pre-built and can be found here:

-The userspace program in a Kubernetes Deployment doesn't interacts directly with bpfman like it did in the local host deployment.
-Instead, the userspace program running on each node, if needed, reads the BpfProgram object from the KubeApiServer to gather additional information about the loaded eBPF program.
-To interact with the KubeApiServer, RBAC must be setup properly to access the BpfProgram object.
+The userspace program in a Kubernetes Deployment doesn't interact directly with bpfman like it did in the local host deployment.
+Instead, the userspace program running on each node, if needed, reads the ClusterBpfApplicationState object from the KubeApiServer to gather additional information about the loaded eBPF program.
+To interact with the KubeApiServer, RBAC must be setup properly to access the ClusterBpfApplicationState object.
 The bpfman-operator defined the yaml for several ClusterRoles that can be used to access the different bpfman related CRD objects with different access rights.
-The example userspace containers will use the bpfprogram-viewer-role, which allows Read-Only access to the BpfProgram object.
+The example userspace containers will use the bpfman-bpfapplication-viewer-role and bpfman-clusterbpfapplication-viewer-role clusterroles, which allow Read-Only access to the BpfApplication / ClusterBpfApplication objects.
 This ClusterRole is created automatically by the bpfman-operator.

 The remaining objects (NameSpace, ServiceAccount, ClusterRoleBinding and examples DaemonSet) can be created for each program type as follows: